whaynes/STCW23/jekyll/_assessments/OICEW-1-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Use Tools, usetools %} to perform brazing process
+{% do usetools, Use Tools %} to perform brazing process
 {% endcapture %}
 {{ behavior | markdownify }}